 Magnetic Resonance Imaging (MRI)

 MRI is a test that uses a machine with a powerful magnet to make pictures of the inside of your body.
 A computer records changes in the magnetic field around your body.
 The computer then uses the changes to create a series of detailed pictures.
 Each picture looks like a slice taken through your body.
 The computer can also create a 3-D image of the inside of your body.
-Unlike CT scans, an MRI doesn't use x-rays (radiation).
+Unlike CT scans and PET scans, an MRI doesn't use x-rays (radiation).

 An MRI test doesn't use x-rays or radiation and is usually very safe